 Suppositories are another non- invasive way to treat hemorrhoids.
 You insert a gelatin capsule directly into the anus and push it up the rectum.
 The medication is directly delivered and absorbed into the bloodstream.
 Pads, though considered by some to be less effective than using a suppository, are a similar alternative to creams and ointments.

 Natural Hemorrhoid Treatment

 Many people today are looking for natural or herbal alternatives to over the counter or prescription medications, regardless of the medical problem.
-While a combination of oils make up the majority of hemorrhoid ointments and creams, there are specific naturally occurring essential oils for hemorrhoids and can be used to treat hemorrhoids.
+While a combination of oils make up the majority of hemorrhoid ointments and creams, there are specific naturally occurring essential oils and pills for hemorrhoids and can be used to treat hemorrhoids.